 8. Mining, energy and resources

-An important caveat: prospecting, exploring, and drilling for minerals or petroleum are statutorily excluded from being core R&D activities under s.355-25(2) ITAA 1997.
-Where these companies tend to have eligible work is in the experimental development of new refining, processing, or recovery techniques.
+An important caveat: prospecting, exploring and drilling for minerals or petroleum are statutorily excluded from being core R&D activities under section 355-25(2) of the ITAA 1997.
+Where these companies tend to have eligible work is in the experimental development of new refining, processing or recovery techniques.
 In some cases, related drilling or sampling work can be claimed as a supporting activity if its dominant purpose is to support an eligible core experiment.

 Eligible R&D activity, regardless of industry, has three consistent features: a problem that cannot be solved using current knowledge, multiple possible approaches with uncertain outcomes, and a structured process of testing and refinement that generates new knowledge.